 The background of Cyxone

 Cyxone was founded in 2015 to further develop the cyclotide technology acquired by the investment fund Accequa AB from the Medical University of Vienna, Austria, and the university clinic in Freiburg, Germany.
 The aim of the company is to develop better pharmaceutical products that considerably improve quality of life for patients with severe autoimmune diseases, such as multiple sclerosis (MS) and rheumatoid arthritis (RA).
-Cyxone’s development portfolio consists of several drug candidates, one of which is in clinical phase II program and the other will soon be in a clinical phase I program.
+Cyxone’s development portfolio consists of several drug candidates, one of which is in clinical phase II program and the other has successfully completed phase I infusion study.
 The company’s strategy is to continuously develop in order to maximize the opportunities within autoimmune diseases with the existing portfolio and is potentially open for in-licensing of other suitable substances.

 The first documented observation on a pharmaceutical effect of a cyclotide was made by the Norwegian doctor Lorents Gran, in 1960 in Congo, Africa, but it is believed to have been featured in traditional medicine for much longer than that.
 Gran found that African women used a pharmaceutical tea made of the plant leaves of oldenlandia affinis to induce and ease labor.